Illustration for: AI upstarts could end Chrome's dominance as browsers are reevaluated

 AI upstarts could end Chrome's dominance as browsers are reevaluated

-Companies that once focused solely on search are now experimenting with integrated assistants, and a handful of up‑and‑coming firms are betting that a browser that can answer questions, draft emails, or generate code without leaving the page will become the new commodity.
-This shift forces a reassessment of what users actually need from their browser UI, especially the omnipresent Google search bar that has defined Chrome’s identity.
-If those experiments gain traction, the familiar landscape could look very different within a few years.
+Companies that once lived on search are now tinkering with integrated helpers, and a handful of newer firms are betting that a browser that can answer questions on the fly could become the next standard.
+That forces us to rethink what we really need from the UI, especially the ever-present Google search bar that has long defined Chrome’s look.
+If these experiments catch on, the familiar setup might look quite different in just a few years.

 Let's just say this does all play out according to the wildest dreams of the upstarts and AI companies.
 In the next few years, everybody reevaluates their browser choice, and the era of Chrome's supremacy ends dramatically.
 The most immediate change will be the big one: The Google search bar is replaced nearly everywhere by the AI model of your choice.